EdPike365/GatsbyHeadStyleBoss/README.md

 ### Components:

-- The on page style mgt code is in `HSB_Browser.js`.
+- The on page style mgt code is in `hsb-browser.js`.
 It is an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
 It is mandartory for everything else to work.
 It must appear just below the `<body>` element.
 Import the mandatory `onPreRenderHTML` function into `gatsby-ssr.js` and to inject the CSS
-- Get the required javascript function on Gatsby's html.js template.
-  - Option 1: Import the onPreBody function to `gatsby-ssr.js` which injects the code.
-  - Option 2: Not recommended.
-Copy the Gatsby `html.js` page to your local project root and paste the code in.
-Do this if you already have a custom `html.js`.
+- The HSB components interact with HSBModel to control and view state.
+(MVC pattern)

 ## Typical minimal setup: